-If the investments can't be removed from the SIPP, and it hence cannot be closed after compensation has been paid, then it wouldn't be fair for Mr N to have to continue to pay annual SIPP fees to keep the SIPP open.
-As such, Westerby should pay an amount into Mr N's SIPP equivalent to five years' worth of the fees that will be payable on the SIPP (based on the most recent year's fees).
-Five years should allow enough time for the issues with the investments to be dealt with, and for them to be removed from the SIPP.
-As an alternative to this, Westerby can agree to waive any future fees which might be payable by Mr N's SIPP.
+If the illiquid investments can't be removed from the SIPP, and because of this it can't be closed after compensation has been paid, then it wouldn't be fair for Mr H to have to continue to pay annual SIPP fees to keep the SIPP open.
+So, if the SIPP needs to be kept open only because of the illiquid investment(s) and is used only or substantially to hold the illiquid investment(s), then any future SIPP fees should be waived until the SIPP can be closed.